 The Carthage BSW program is fully accredited by the National Council on Social Work Education.
 Because of this accreditation, many of our students are able to enter graduate school with advanced standing, which means they are able to enter graduate school in the second year of the program.

-Our curriculum covers work with individuals, families, groups, communities and organizations.
-Extensive field placements totaling more than 650 hours provide students with the experience and knowledge necessary to enter the social work profession, or continue on to a graduate education.
+Our curriculum covers work with individuals, families, groups, communities, and organizations.
+Extensive field placements totaling more than 650 hours provide students with the experience and knowledge necessary to enter the social work profession or to continue on to a graduate education.

 What are possible careers in social work?